UCITS passporting in the Netherlands

 Financial Promotion

-When an EEA Management Company markets an EEA UCITS Scheme in the Netherlands, requirements regarding conduct supervision under Dutch law apply.
+When an EEA Management Company markets an EEA UCITS Scheme in the Netherlands, requirements regarding conduct supervision under Dutch law apply if this involves providing or making available information other than marketing material.
 It concerns requirements with respect to transparency, the provision of information and due care.
-These requirements state, among others, that (i) marketing material shall not contain any non-permissible, false or misleading information, (ii) marketing materials must include Dutch compliant disclaimers, and (iii) the commercial objective of the information made available is recognisable as such.
+These requirements state, among others, that (i) provided information shall not contain any non-permissible, false or misleading information, (ii) certain documentation must include Dutch compliant disclaimers, and (iii) the commercial objective of the information made available is recognisable as such.
 Dutch legal advice should be sought in relation to compliance with these requirements.

 Rules on the notification of changes for an EEA Management Company under Directive (EU) 2019/1160 on the distribution of funds on a cross-border basis within the EU are effective in the Netherlands.